e271828e/Flight.jl/docs/notes/design/framework_spec.md

 ([§11.6][s11-6], [§12.4][s12-4]) ends the device's *task*: the cell stops filling, the [§12.2][s12-2] heartbeat shows the death by name, and the roster entry — claims included — persists to the end of the run.
-The [orphaned claims](#g-orphaned-claims) are the accepted cost of [the freeze](#g-the-freeze): the device's slots hold their last-drained values and no other writer inherits them.
+The [orphaned claims](#g-orphaned-claims) are the accepted cost of [the freeze](#g-the-freeze): the device's root inputs hold their last-drained values and no other writer inherits them.
 The read-only widgets ([§11.7][s11-7]) render the orphan visibly ("claimed by `T16000M` — task dead"), never mysteriously.
 Recovery is between
 runs: stop, `detach!`, and either `init!` (fresh trajectory) or